 Back on a boardwalk, we find a few dormant geysers, quietly waiting for the right moment to spring forth.
 We quickly pass them and come upon Palpitator Spring in the middle of its watery spasms, with its gassy bubbles churning the surface.

 When we reach the deadly Porkchop Geyser, we stop for a moment and contemplate the few who have died here.
-Today Porkchop looks like a pool within a crater, caused by pressure build up that culminated into an explosion in 1989.
+Today Porkchop looks like a pool within a crater, caused by pressure build up that culminated in an explosion in 1989.
 Surrounding rocks were upheaved while some flew more than 200 feet away.
 Porkchop no longer erupts and is a boiling hot spring.
 This is where the poor 23-year-old man lost his life earlier this June.
 I look at the deceptive crusty ground, which I know can be as thin as ice.
 Reports say that he fell through that thin crust and died instantly.

 Just a few steps along the boardwalk, Blue Mud Steam Vent hypnotized us with its hot muddy waters violently churning within its hole.
 We broke the thrall of Blue Mud and hike down toward Green Dragon Spring, lured by the white fumes crawling up the path.
 Green Dragon Spring resides in a cave and hidden behind thick steam.
 We paused quietly, waiting for the wind to clear thick steam.
 For a few moments, we caught a glimpse of the sulfur-lined cave and boiling green water ejecting from its maw.